-- To help with soreness and swelling, put a cool, wet cloth over the area where you had the needle. - There is medicine to help with a fever or pain.
+• To help with soreness and swelling, put a cool, wet cloth over the area where you had the needle.

+- There is medicine to help with a fever or pain.
 Check with your doctor or pharmacist if you are not sure what medicine or dose to take.
-Follow the directions on the package. - Children under the age of 18 years should not take Aspirin (unless your doctor has told you to take it) because it can cause serious health problems if taken within 6 weeks of a vaccine. - Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
+Follow the directions on the package. - Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
 If you have been told to do this, call your doctor even if you think the fever is from the vaccine.